3mdeb/verified-boot/verified_boot_app_spec.md

 1. Booting GRUB:

    GRUB may break the chain of trust being unable to verify initrd.
-The Linux kernel has to enabled EFI stub.
+The Linux kernel has to enable EFI stub.
 Passing command line parameters is questionable without UKI.
+Also GRUB may not be able to boot Linux if shim lock protocol is not found.

    ![](images/booting_grub.png)